philscher/philscher.github.io/_pages/about.md

 developed a numerical code to research the interplay between turbulence of various scales within fusion devices.

-If not at working or leisure I either dive into the exciting world of new technology, or following my long term interests of computer architectures, high-performance computing, and (a bit crazy) superluminal technologies.
+On rainy days, when I am not at working I either dive into the exciting world of new technology, or following my long term interests of computer architectures, high-performance computing, and (a bit crazy) superluminal technologies.